anamolkhadka/travella_backend/readme.txt

-How to run the server with manual Flight alert implementation ?
+How to run the server ?
 - npm run start